Walking for Wellbeing

 Library Services and the Museums, Galleries & Archives services sit at the heart of our communities and connect people with each other and now this can be done in the great outdoors.

 Library Wellbeing Walks

 The walk and talk book groups aren’t your usual book groups, they start with a walk and then each month you will receive a book to read that month, this will then be discussed the following month with the group.
 The group will discuss the books whilst on the walk and enjoying the outdoors.
-Feel free to being your own flask and snacks!
+Feel free to bring your own flask and snacks!

 Museum Wellbeing Walks

 Every museum walk will be based around a certain theme, for example the local town’s history, an exhibit or the local festivals.
 Details of the specific walks will be released soon.

 Please see below when these walks will take place, to book your place on any of the walks just email email@example.com or call 07467 917 777.

 |Peebles||Meet in the quadrangle of the Chambers Institution, Peebles||First Thursday of each month at 10:30 (First walk is 5 August)|

 |Second Tuesday of each month at 14:00 (First walk is 10 August)|

 |Melrose||Melrose Rugby Club car park||Last Thursday of each month at 10:00 (First walk is 29 July)|